AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/configure-additional-special-characters.md

   - id: b69b2659-1057-424e-8fc5-ed9e016dc554
     internal-label: User
 ---
-# How to configure additional special characters in Web Editor toolbar for On-Premise
+# How to configure additional special characters in Editor toolbar for On-Premise

 There is a shortcut option in the web-editor toolbar to let author insert the special characters already.
 The same can be seen in screenshot below: